smcclatchy/results-reproducibility/episodes/introduction.Rmd

 each day but the experiment would be completed in only four days, and then they can take Friday off!
 Does this adjustment make sense to you?
 Can you foresee any problems with the experimental results?
+Which factor(s) decreasing reproducibility does this example demonstrate?

 :::::::::::::::  solution